 Morning measurements have been used for a long time in the context of tracking chronic physiological stress in response to training and lifestyle stressors.

 On the other hand, mainly because of the difficulties in acquiring such data, night data has been used a little less.
 This being said, as scientists have been active in this field for decades, you can find several papers looking at the relation between nocturnal HRV and training load, for example here, or here, similarly to what we have shown for morning measurements here.
+In our recent overview of HRV in team sports we covered studies that collected data both in the morning and in the night, you can read it here.

 In our opinion, there is little doubt that night HRV is reflective of physiological stress, similarly to morning measurements, and therefore we believe both approaches are valid in terms of acquiring data representative of chronic stress and helping you making sense of the data over time.
+It is of course key that the sensor used to measure night data is reliable, and this is the case for Oura, which shows extremely good agreement with ECG in this validation where rMSSD was computed from night recordings.

 However, while both methods are able to capture changes in physiology relative to your baseline and normal values over time, the absolute values will most likely differ.
 What does this mean?
 Simply put, that you cannot interchangebly use one method or the other, but you have to stick to one, either morning measurements or night measurements, and then use always the same method so that data can be analyzed meaningfully over time.